rl-institut/WEFESiteAnalyst/README.md

-# WEEF Site Analyst
+# WEFE Site Analyst
-automatized data retrieval for the configuration of integrated Water-Energy-Food-Envrionment systems (iWEFEs).
+automatized retrieval of open data for the site-tailored planning of integrated Water-Energy-Food-Envrionment systems (iWEFEs).

-The purpose of the tool is the automatization of location-specific data retrieval for providing the input for site-tailored configuration of microgrids and iWEFEs.
-The information required for the system optimization is point-based (coordinates).
+The purpose of the tool is the automatization of location-specific data retrieval for providing the input for site-tailored planning and configuration of iWEFEs.
+The input to the WEFE Site Analyst are coordinates (point-based).
+Together with OWEFE and the iWEFE configurator, the WEFE Site Analyst contributes to the doctoral project "Facilitating the Planning of Integrated Water-Energy-Food-Environment Systems through Open Source Software".

 This repository is generated from rli_template.
 More information see below.